Prevent, Communicate, Document: Medical Malpractice Data Help Us Manage Risk

 2. Mazzolini C. How to prevent a malpractice lawsuit.
 Medical Economics.
 Published June 11, 2020. https://www.medicaleconomics.com/view/how-prevent-malpractice-lawsuit

 3. Cahill RF.
-The defensible medical record.
-The Doctors Company.
-Updated June 2020. https://www.thedoctors.com/articles/defensible-medical-and-dental-records/
+Defensible medical and dental records.
+The Doctors Company. https://www.thedoctors.com/articles/defensible-medical-and-dental-records/